Display Audio and Video - React

 Step 1:

-and create a straightforward box with each person's name.
+hook and create a simple box with each of their names.

 const MeetingView = () => {